Muzammil-crypto/Muzammil-Crypto/README.md

 ---

 ## 🚀 About Me
-- **Full-Stack Developer** with 5+ years of experience building end-to-end solutions across mobile, web, and cloud platforms.
+- **Full-Stack Developer** with 5+ years building end-to-end mobile, web, and cloud solutions.
-- Specialized in **cross-platform mobile development** with Flutter & React Native, Proficient in **web development** with React.js, Next.js, and Node.js backends.
+- Specialized in **Flutter & React Native** for mobile, proficient in **React.js, Next.js & Node.js** for web.
-- **AWS Certified Solutions Architect** with hands-on experience in cloud infrastructure, serverless architectures, and scalable system design.
+- **AWS Certified Solutions Architect** with expertise in cloud infrastructure and serverless architectures.
-- Built **10+ production applications** serving 100K+ users, from emergency response systems to e-commerce platforms and real-time communication apps.
+- Built **10+ production apps** serving 100K+ users - from emergency systems to e-commerce platforms.
-- Expert in **full development lifecycle** - from UI/UX design and frontend development to backend APIs, database architecture, and cloud deployment.
-- Currently architecting scalable solutions at **Helpicon** while maintaining expertise in both mobile-first and web-first development approaches.
+- Currently architecting scalable solutions at **Helpicon** with full-stack expertise across mobile and web.

 ---